If the

 Just a small sampling of the huge selection of plants here:

-And 'Orange Crest' Trollius (T. X cultorum).
+And 'Orange Crest' Trollius (

 Down the middle of the Plant Family Beds was the Rose Pergola--which I can only imagine must be stunning in late spring and summer.
 It was lovely in autumn, too, and I saw some of the largest Rose hips I've ever seen.
 I may be exaggerating, but I remember these being the size of small apples--like two inches in diameter.
 I believe this particular Rose was 'Paul's Lemon Pillar,' if my photo records are correct.